 Mindfulness can be defined as a way of focusing attention in a non-judgmental way on any experience occurring in the present moment.
-Use of mindful parenting techniques provided concurrently with executive functioning or occupational therapy for your child or adolescent can interrupt parenting stress and decrease parental preoccupation, negativity, and reactivity.
+Use of mindful parenting techniques provided concurrently with executive functioning or occupational therapy for your child, adolescent, or young adult can interrupt parenting stress and decrease parental preoccupation, negativity, and reactivity.
 By engaging in a mindfulness approach, parents can learn to stop and shift their awareness within the larger context of the parent/child relationship, provide compassionate support when attending to their child’s or adolescent’s needs, and exercise self-regulation and optimal choice in responses and actions occurring in the present moment.

 Parents report they are often burdened by the amount of support and time the child, adolescent, or young adult requires in completing his/her daily routines.
 Kim can help you learn how to use mindfulness parenting techniques that can better guide your child or adolescent to help increase their self-awareness, develop individualized routines, structure their environment, organize and manage their time, and learn to use internal feedback to enhance performance and independence.